 - Mojtahedi Nexus Scholarship

-- The Ali Mojtahedi Humanities and Engineering Nexus Scholarship supports students pursuing academic studies in any field in the College of Engineering combined with studies in the arts, humanities, or social sciences within the College of Arts & Sciences.
+- The Ali Mojtahedi Humanities and Engineering Nexus Scholarship supports students pursuing academic studies in any field in the College of Engineering or the Allen School combined with studies in the arts, humanities, or social sciences within the College of Arts & Sciences.
 While selected students will typically have declared two or more majors, students who are early in their studies and who have not yet declared multiple majors are welcome to apply.

 - Mary Gates Endowment for Students (a UW fund that provides a variety of scholarships for honors, research, leadership, and venture)